Artboard

 Switi

-On a larger scale the project will be part of a major transformation with the construction of the Gaasperdammertunnel that has taken away the nuisance of car traffic.
-The park that will be built on top of the roof of the tunnel will become a connecting element between the Bijlmermeer and Gaasperdam districts.
-The small tower, consisting of 45 apartments of 60m2, responds to this new situation and forms a pivot point in this new urban environment.
+On a larger scale the project will be part of a major transformation with the construction of the Gaasperdammertunnel that has taken away the nuisance of car traffic from the area.
+The park that will be replacing the highway and built on top of the new tunnel will connect the Biljmermeer and Gaasperdam districts.
+The new small tower, consisting of 45 apartments of 60 square meters, responds to this new situation and forms a pivot point in the new urban environment.
 It will become a small but important landmark that connects the two neighborhoods on either side of the park not only physically but also visually.

 In terms of construction, materialization and architecture, the new building follows the principle of modernism from 1970: building in the spirit of the times.
 The facades, walls and floors of both the tower and the low-rise buildings are made entirely of wood.
 Architectural unity is also created by the bamboo façade finishes and the square loggias and window openings.

-For the development Kelbergen 2.0, urban planning, public space and architecture provide an integral answer to the sustainability ambition of the municipality of Amsterdam.
+For the development of Switi, urban planning, public space and architecture provide an integral answer to the sustainability ambition of the municipality of Amsterdam.
 During the design phase, there was therefore intensive cooperation with the municipality and developer to ensure that the principles of the various parties reinforce each other.

-In the urban plan the focus lies on more spatial quality, more greenery, more sustainability and quality of life.
-The combination of sustainable architecture, social urban development and a green approach to public space are in line with the principles for ‘Rainproof Amsterdam’ and ‘Nature-inclusive Building and Design’.
+The focus of the urban plan lies on improving spatial quality, the introduction of greenery and sustainable measures in order to improve the quality of life and the environment.
+By combining architecture, social-urban development and a green approach to public space, the project delivers a new residential quarter for Amsterdam that is in line with ‘Rainproof Amsterdam’ and ‘Nature-inclusive Building and Design’.

 ‘HOH Architecten geeft voorbeeld van verbetering door verdichting’ read article on Architectenweb